The Impact of Core Web Vitals on Website Performance !

 • Optimize Images: “Compress and resize images to reduce their file size without compromising quality.
 Use modern image formats like WebP, and leverage lazy loading to only load images when they come into the user’s viewport.”
 Sai Blackbyrn, CEO, Coach Foundation.

-• Minimize HTTP Requests: Reduce the number of elements on a page, such as scripts, stylesheets, and images, to minimize the number of HTTP requests.
+• Minimize HTTP Requests: Reduce the number of page elements— scripts, stylesheets, and images —to reduce the number of requests.
 Combine and minify CSS and JavaScript files to reduce file size.

 • Browser Caching: Implement browser caching to store static resources locally on users’ devices.
 This reduces the need to download these resources each time a user visits the website, improving load times for returning visitors.